Grafenegg Castle

 Following the example of English castles, a complex in the style of romantic historicism was to be built.
 The result was Grafenegg Castle as we know it today as a landmark: with its towering tower, grandiose facades, stylish staircases, atmospheric arcades and the beautiful chapel, which still houses an altar from the 15th century.

-Today, the castle is an ensemble of 19th century English neo-Gothic style elements and 17th century components.
+Today, the castle is an ensemble of 19th century English Gothic Revival style elements and 17th century components.